ExIfDev/Quixel-Megascans-Miner/README.md

 Demo video: https://www.youtube.com/watch?v=umhsmPZbEME (the one shown in the video differs from this current one because it used to build the index dynamically but it was easier to build up an index once)

+Note: I have intentionally added a delay to the acquisition process to prevent overwhelming Quixel's API.
+If you plan to modify the script to send requests faster than recommended, please be aware that this may introduce risks, such as rate-limiting or API access issues.
+In that case proceed with caution.

 Step 1: Get your account token

 1) go to: https://quixel.com/megascans/home/